spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202403.0.md

 ## User enumeration using response content

-When changing the email address, based on the application's response to the provided email, it was possible to identify whether an account with the provided email existed in the system.
+When changing the email address, based on the application's response to a provided email, it was possible to identify whether an account with the provided email existed in the system.
 This information could be leveraged for attacks like phishing campaigns and password brute forcing.

 ### Affected modules